By Johnny Barthel, OTR, CHT

 What is Intersection Syndrome?

 When one thinks of an intersection, one may correlate this with a place of crossing.
 In the radial aspect (thumb side) of the distal forearm, there is a place of crossing as well.
-In an individual’s distal forearm, there is a location where two muscle bellies groups cross or “intersect.”
-These muscle bellies/tendons are housed in different sections in the forearm that are referred to as compartments.
+In a distal forearm, there is a location where two muscle bellies groups cross or “intersect.”
+These muscle bellies/tendons are in different sections in the forearm that are compartments.

 By being located on the back or the dorsal (posterior) aspect of the forearm these compartments are referred to as dorsal compartments.
 These compartments contain the extensors of the digits and of the wrist.
 There are six dorsal extensor compartments.
 Within these six compartments, two of them cross or “intersect.”
 The two compartments that cross or “intersect” are known as the first dorsal extensor compartment (extensor pollicis brevis (EPB)/ abductor pollicis longus (APL)) and second dorsal extensor compartment (extensor carpi radialis longus (ECRL)/ extensor carpi radialis brevis (ECRB)).